 Over the years, it has been noted (and, in our generation, said in the name of Rav Solovetchik) that to understand the deeper meaning of a word, one need looks where that word first appears in the Torah.
 The first time we encounter the root-word tumah is in Breishis 34:5 after Shechem's seduction and rape of Yaakov's daughter, Deena.
 Here the Torah focuses on Yaakov's reaction: “Yaakov learned that his daughter Deena had been teemay (defiled)” and “Yaakov remained silent until they (his sons) came home”.
 This teemay/tumah is the condition that is characterized by a seething rage, deep mental anguish, and speechlessness, all parts of a galaxy of negative emotions.
 Yaakov's internal turmoil presumably mirrored that of his daughter.

-Rabbi Jonathan Sacks offers an alternate pathway in understanding tumah as “a condition which impedes or exempts from a direct encounter with holiness”.
-Judaism sanctifies the physical--be it in eating or drinking or engaging in sex or resting--as a way of experiencing the presence, the goodness and the holiness that is God.
+Rabbi Sacks reminds us that Judaism sanctifies the physical--be it in eating or drinking or engaging in sex or resting--as a way of experiencing the presence, the goodness and the holiness that is God.
 Our religion vehemently rejects the cults (both ancient and modern) that glorify death.
-Judaism is a living protest against the death-centered cultures like the ancient Egyptians who built great and grandiose pyramid tombs.
+Judaism is a living protest of the death-centered cultures like the ancient Egyptians who built great and grandiose pyramid tombs.

 Discoloration, when an area of the skin changes its appearance and seems to be deeper than the surrounding skin

 Swelling, when abnormally white skin appears with some patches of normal color within

 Inflammation, whether the result of injury or spontaneous

 Disease of the scalp or of areas covered by the beard.
 Thin yellow hair is a diagnostic factor.